 The only drawback to ordering an Inzer is the mysteriousness of when your belt will show up.
 Lead time for an Inzer belt in any color other than black is about four weeks, and they don’t give shipping notification yet (they’re working on it.)
 Currently, you just place your order and then sit back and relax; your belt will just show up one day.
 It”ll be a surprise!
 Full disclosure, most custom belts take a long time to receive so this isn’t an issue exclusive to Inzer or anything like that.

-Pros: Good pricing, levers available, 21 suede color choices, lifetime warranty, refined edges, lots of easily accessible user feedback and reviews, IPF approved, made in USA.
+Pros: Reasonable pricing, levers available, 21 suede color choices, lifetime warranty, refined edges, lots of easily accessible user feedback and reviews, IPF approved, made in USA.

-Cons: Mysterious lead times, limited customization options beyond colors, you’re in a cult.
+Cons: Mysterious (and very long) lead times, limited customization options beyond colors, belts don’t ever break in or become supple, you’re in a cult.

 Rogue Ohio Lifting Belt

 Rogue’s Ohio Lifting Belt is a hand-crafted, 10 mm x 4-inch, leather lifting belt.
-The leather used for this belt is vegetable tanned, which is basically a traditional, environmentally-friendly tanning method that produces a very durable, water-resistant (i.e. anti-bacterial) hide that is not only super strong, but is much softer right out of the box; which means it will require less break-in time.
+The leather used for this belt is vegetable tanned, which is basically a very traditional, environmentally-friendly tanning method that produces a very durable, water-resistant (& anti-bacterial) hide that is not only super strong, but is much softer right out of the box; which means it requires less break-in time.

-The Ohio Belt is an extremely beautiful piece of equipment.
-It offers great support, the craftsmanship is just obvious, and the classic tan color gives it a very rugged, utilitarian look.
-The $108 price tag is on the high side when compared a lot of the suede-lined belts out there, but not only is this a Rogue product, the vegetable tanning is a more time consuming and expensive process, and that no doubt contributes to the higher cost as well.
+The Ohio Belt is an great looking piece of gear.
+It offers good support, the craftsmanship is just obvious, and the classic tan color gives it a very rugged, utilitarian look.
+The $108 price tag is on the high side when compared a lot of the suede-lined belts out there, but not only is this a Rogue Fitness product, the vegetable tanning is a more time consuming and costly process, and that no doubt contributes to the higher cost as well.

-On site reviews for the Ohio are outstanding; a solid 5-stars with over 35 reviews and counting, not to mention tons of positive feedback to be found elsewhere.
-However, while I can’t imagine ever having an issue with this belt, there is no mention of warranty in either the product description or under Rogue’s Warranty section.
-That’s rather disappointing considering lifetime warranties are offered on other belts.
+On site reviews for the Ohio Belt are outstanding; a solid 5-stars with over 115 reviews and counting, not to mention tons of positive feedback to be found elsewhere.
+However, while I can’t imagine ever having an issue with this belt, there is no mention of warranty on either the product page or under Rogue’s Warranty section.
+That’s rather disappointing being that lifetime warranties are offered on other belts.

-Pros: High-quality leather, natural tanning process, classic look, hand-made, already broken in, made in USA.
+Pros: High-quality leather, natural tanning process, classic look, already broken in, made in USA.

-Cons: Expensive, no custom options whatsoever, no warranty mentioned, not IPF approved.
+Cons: Expensive, no custom options, limited sizes, no warranty, not IPF approved.

-Easily the best starting price for a suede 10 mm lifting belt is for the Pioneer Double Suede Powerlifting Belt.
-At $64.95, this belt is made by hand using all USA-sourced materials, and is warranted for life.
-The inner hide is vegetable tanned sole leather, and the outer layers are high-quality garment suede with as many color options as any of the other guys.
+Easily the best starting price for a high-quality suede 10 mm lifting belt is for the GL Pioneer Double Suede Powerlifting Belt.
+At $74.95, this belt is made by hand using all USA-sourced materials, and is warranted for life.
+The inner hide is vegetable tanned sole leather, and the outer layers are high-quality garment suede with as many color options as you can imagine.
 You also get your choice of single prong or double prong.

 What really sets these guys apart from the other brands is the number of customizations that you can choose from.
-You can add embroidered lettering to the back of the belt, or lettering to the belt hoop in the front.
-You can also change the color of the stitching, add colored edging, change the buckle color, and even have the inner suede colored.
-Obviously these customizations will cost extra, but being able to personalize is a nice touch.
+You can add embroidered lettering to the back of the belt or to the belt hoop in the front.
+You can also change the color of the stitching, add black edging, change the buckle or hardware color, and even have the inner suede colored.
+Of course these options will cost extra, but being able to personalize is a nice touch.

-Pros: Most affordable custom option for single-prong, lifetime warranty, many customizations, can be custom sized by simply asking, lever belts available, fast turn-around time, made in USA.
+Pros: Most affordable suede single-prong belt, lifetime warranty, endless customizations, can be custom sized simply by asking, lever belts available, fast turn-around time, best customer service in the industry hands-down, made in USA.